Bangladesh communal tensions grow amid Hindu protests – DW – 11/29/2024

 An interim government has taken over and is in charge of setting up policies to be eventually adopted by a new government.

-Various Islamist political parties, including the far-right Hefazat-e-Islam Bangladesh, called for ISKCON to be banned in Bangladesh.
+Various Islamist political parties, including the far-right Hefazat-e-Islam Bangladesh, called for a ban on ISKCON in Bangladesh.

 On November 26, Hasnat Abdullah, an organizer of the student-led uprising that toppled Hasina, posted on social media calling ISKCON an "extremist" group "trying to implement various treasonous plots to destabilize" Bangladesh.

-A lawyer brought the issue of banning ISKCON as a militant organisation to the Supreme Court on November 27.
+A lawyer brought the issue of banning ISKCON as a militant organization to the Supreme Court on November 27.
 A day later, the top court dismissed the petition calling for a ban.

 "Muslims, Hindus, Buddhists, Christians... believe in coexistence, and this harmony will not be broken," the court ruled.